 Need some motivation to write your best work and become your best self?
-Here are 8 of the best TED talks for writers (and by writers!) can help you do just that.
+Here are 8 of the best TED talks for writers (and by writers!).

 You’re going to feel like hell if you wake up someday and you never wrote the stuff that is tugging on the sleeves of your heart: your stories, memories, visions and songs –your truth, your version of things — in your own voice.
 That’s really all you have to offer us, and that’s also why you were born.

 At the top of my list is what I consider the best TED talk for writers, period.
 I wish I could quote the entire talk.
 Lamott’s witty nuggets of wisdom made me laugh, cry, reflect, and refocus.
 Among her assertions are that all truth is a paradox, that everyone is broken in some way, and that publication and “temporary creative successes” won’t heal us.
 All 12 of her life lessons answered some of the looming questions about life that have plagued me for a long time, and gave me a newfound sense of peace.

 There are patterns to life, and they are shared. […] We don’t simply live these patterns.
 We record them, too.
 We write them down in books, where they become narratives that we can then read and recognize.
 Books tell us who we’ve been, who we are, who we will be, too.
 So they have for millennia.